honestyman/laravel-project-inwardoutwardregister/README.md

 # Inward Outward Register Application Version 1.0
 ### (Version 2.0 will be released soon)

-### Step 1: Migrate all files by using php artisan migrate and Application is ready for use.
+### Step 1: Migrate all files by using php artisan migrate and the application is ready to use.

 ## Application Interface: